mustafabsnl/mustafabsnl/README.md

 ### 🚀 About Me
 - 🎓 3rd-year Computer Engineering student
 - 💻 Working with Java, Python, and C++ in backend and robotics projects
-- 🤖 Experienced with ROS 2, Gazebo, Mission Planner and TurtleBot3 simulations on Ubuntu
+- 🤖 Experienced with ROS, Gazebo, Mission Planner and TurtleBot3 simulations on Ubuntu
 - 📊 Building database-driven applications with PostgreSQL and MySQL
 - 🌐 Interested in AI, computer vision, and scalable backend systems
 - 🌱 Currently learning advanced web development with TypeScript and Tailwind CSS